-Defined Contribution Plans guarantee a set contribution made by the employer.
-The employer contributes a specified percentage or amount toward the plan.
+Defined Contribution (Investment) Plans guarantee a set contribution made by the employer and employee.
+The employer and employee contribute a specified percentage or amount toward the plan.
 Employees usually choose their preferred investment options; therefore, the employee usually assumes the risks of those investments.
 The amount of the retirement benefit will depend on the investments and account accumulations the employee has chosen.
-The employee may also be eligible to contribute to the plan.